rodgzilla/teaching/deep_nlp/lesson_03.md

 input variable.
 To do this, we have made the values of the computations propagate *forward* (from left to right in our computation graph representation).
-This process is called the *forward pass*, it is what we do when we perform an inference of neural network.
+This process is called the *forward pass*, it is what we do when we perform a neural network inference.

-We are now ready to perform the *backward pass* in which we *backpropagate* the gradients from the result of the function to its input variables.
+We are now ready to perform the *backward pass* in which we propagate the gradients backward from the result of the function to its input variables.
 We will perform this process from right to left in our representation.

 ![Backpropagation figure 3](../figures/backpropagation_03.png)